DrunkOnBytes/flutter_collapsible_sidebar/README.md

     bottomPadding: 0, //space between icons and toggle button
     fitItemsToBottom: true, //fit all icons to the end of the space between image avatar and toggle button
     showToggleButton: true,
+    sidebarBoxShadow: [BoxShadow(
+                            color: Colors.blue,
+                            blurRadius: 10,
+                            spreadRadius: 0.01,
+                            offset: Offset(3, 3),
+                          ),],
+     //sidebarBoxShadow accepts a list<BoxShadow> just like the "BoxDecoration" parameter of a "Container".
+By default a black shadow is applied.
 )
 ```